privacysandbox/privacy-sandbox-demos/services/home/docs/demos/reach-measurement-with-shared-storage.md

 ### System Design

 - The user visits the [news site](https://privacy-sandbox-demos-news.dev/basic-reach-mmt) where an ad is rendered.
-- The ad-tech loads a JavaScript module for reach measurement and creates a Shared Storage worklet to trigger reporting if necessary.
+- Inside this ad frame, the ad-tech loads a JavaScript module for reach measurement and creates a Shared Storage worklet to trigger reporting if necessary.
 - The ad-tech maintains a flag in Shared Storage to note whether a report for reach measurement has been generated from this browser using the Shared
   Storage getter and setter methods.
 - If a reach report has been sent previously, the ad-tech ends the Shared Storage worklet execution.